Ayvalik Aegean Coast, Turkey Travel Guide

 Ayvalık transforms with the seasons, presenting unique reasons for a return visit.

-Experience traditional olive oil production in autumn.
+Experience traditional the production of olive oil in autumn.

 Participate in local festivals celebrating the harvest season.